MingzhenL/MingzhenL.github.io/_pages/about.md

 My name is Mingzhen Li, and my Chinese name is 李明真 (Lee Ming-Jen).
 I am a first-year Ph.D student in Computer Science at Northwestern University.
 I received my Bachelor of Science double major in Computer Science and Mathematics from Washington University in St. Louis, where I was honored to be advised by Prof. <a href='https://www.cse.wustl.edu/~lu/'>Chenyang Lu</a>.

 My research interests include computer vision, particularly its applications in healthcare (such as medical imaging and patient activity recognition), as well as time series analysis and foundation models.
+I am open to all kinds of collaboration.
+Please contact me if you are interested in my research.

 # 🗓 News